ni/nimble/specs/templates/custom-component.md

 - *Methods*
 - *Events*
 - *CSS Classes and CSS Custom Properties that affect the component*
-- *Built-in CSS Properties that affect the component.
-In particular, how is it sized?*
+- *How native CSS Properties (height, width, etc.) affect the component*

 *Consider high and low-level APIs.
 Attempt to design a powerful and extensible low-level API with a high-level API for developer/designer ergonomics and simplicity.*